 Some 1,800 courses support more than 100 concentrations, many of them interdisciplinary, and a wide variety of independent studies.
 The degree programs for undergraduates are bachelor of arts (A.B.), bachelor of science (Sc.B.), and the combined bachelor of arts and bachelor of science (A.B./Sc.B.)

 Miskatonic-university.org has been around over 15 years and we intend on staying.
-Contribute as little as $0.99 and register as a an and be listed with our Current Alumni.
+Contribute today and be listed with our Current Alumni.

 Touring the Campus